goblet/goblet/docs/source/backends.rst

 For `Cloud Build configurations <https://cloud.google.com/build/docs/api/reference/rest/v1/projects.builds>`__, pass values into `cloudbuild`

-In order to set a custom artifact registry, use the "artifact_registry" configuration.
+In order to set a custom artifact registry, use the `artifact_registry` configuration.
 If you would like to use an artifact registry from a different project, a service account with storage permissions in the current project's bucket and read + write in the other project's artifact registry will be necessary.

 .. code:: json